Explore the latest data for the LHI topic Environmental Quality.

 Data Source: National Health and Nutrition Examination Survey (NHANES), CDC/NCHS.

-- Among racial and ethnic groups, Hispanic children aged 3–11 years had the lowest rate of exposure to secondhand smoke in 2009–2012 (31.4%).
-The rate for non-Hispanic black or African American children (67.9%) was more than twice the best rate.
+Among racial and ethnic groups, Hispanic children aged 3–11 years had the lowest rate of exposure to secondhand smoke in 2009–2012 (31.4%).
+The rate for non-Hispanic black children (67.9%) was more than twice the best group rate.

-- Among insurance status groups, children aged 3–11 years with private health insurance had the lowest rate of secondhand smoke exposure (27.3%) in 2009–2012.
-Compared to the best group, children with public health insurance (57.5%) had more than twice the rate of secondhand smoke exposure, and children with no health insurance (43.8%) had more than 1.5 times the rate of secondhand smoke exposure.
+Among health insurance status groups, children aged 3–11 years with private health insurance had the lowest rate of secondhand smoke exposure (27.3%) in 2009–12.
+Children with public health insurance (57.5%) had more than twice the rate of secondhand smoke exposure, and children with no health insurance (43.8%) had more than 1.5 times the rate of secondhand smoke exposure.

-- Among family income (percentage of the poverty threshold) groups, children aged 3–11 years in families with income 500% above the poverty threshold or higher had the lowest rate of secondhand smoke exposure (14.1%) in 2009–2012.
-Compared to the best rate:
+Among family income groups, children aged 3–11 years in families with income 500% or more of the poverty threshold had the lowest rate of secondhand smoke exposure (14.1%) in 2009–12.
+Compared to the best group rate:

 - Unless noted otherwise, all disparities described are statistically significant at the 0.05 level of significance.